The Factors That Determine Your AI Visibility Score

 • Answer completeness (self-contained, fact-rich answers)

-Why it matters: 23% of websites accidentally block AI crawlers (Ahrefs).
-If bots cannot access your content, AI cannot cite you.
+23% of websites accidentally block AI crawlers (Ahrefs).
+If bots cannot access your content, AI cannot recommend you.

 • robots.txt rules for 13 AI bots: GPTBot, ChatGPT-User, Google-Extended, PerplexityBot, ClaudeBot, anthropic-ai, Bytespider, cohere-ai, Diffbot, FacebookBot, OAI-SearchBot, YouBot, and CCBot